Geckostya/maze_generator/README.md

 Warning
 -------

-If you need to create largest maze ever you need to expand your stack.
+If you need to create largest maze ever you will have to expand your stack.

-Maximum size is an approximate 550 x 550 blocks in maze.
+Maximum maze size is approximately 550 x 550 blocks